Kapalabhati: Skull-Shining Breath for Energy & Clarity

 Mistake 1: Active Inhale

 Problem: Deliberately pulling air in rather than allowing passive inhalation.
 Fix: After each sharp exhale, simply relax the belly completely.
-Air will rush in naturally.
+Air rushes in naturally.

 Mistake 2: Chest Breathing